Inventua/nucleus-core/Documentation/Developers/Layouts-and-Containers.md

   helper can resolve the Url to your stylesheet, and ensures that no duplicate links to stylesheets are rendered.
 The AddStyle Html helper parses the leading ~! characters and renders an Url which is relative the currently executing view path (the folder which contains your layout .cshtml file).
+  ~!/ refers to the folder that the cshtml file is in, #!/ refers to the root folder for the extension.
 *@
 @Html.AddStyle("~!/your-layout.css")